-87. In line with its GATS commitments to liberalize the telecommunications sector by 200699, Thailand amended the Thai Telecommunications Business Act in November 2005; the maximum allowable foreign ownership in telecommunication operators was changed from 25% to between 49% and 100%, depending on the type of business.
+- 87. In line with its GATS commitments to liberalize the telecommunications sector by 200699, Thailand amended the Thai Telecommunications Business Act in November 2005; the maximum allowable foreign ownership in telecommunication operators was changed from 25% to between 49% and 100%, depending on the type of business licences.
 An independent regulator, the National Telecommunications Commission (NTC), was established in October 2004.
-The NTC is responsible for formulating the telecommunication Master Plan, monitoring and promoting the telecommunication industry in Thailand under fair and free competition, issuing licences, spectrum management, and formulating the universal service obligation (USO) policy.

-- 88. Under the licences granted by NTC, new licence holders and new entrants to the Thai market must comply with the NTC rules and regulations, and pay a licence fee to the NTC; existing players (prior to NTC's establishment) continue to operate under the existing BTO revenue-sharing agreements.
+The NTC is responsible for formulating the telecommunication Master Plan, monitoring and promoting the telecommunication industry in Thailand under fair and free competition, issuing licences, spectrum management, and formulating the universal service obligation (USO) policy. - 88.
+Under the licences granted by NTC, new licence holders and new entrants to the Thai market must comply with the NTC rules and regulations, and pay a licence fee to the NTC; existing players (prior to NTC's establishment) continue to operate under the existing BTO revenue-sharing agreements.
 At end-December 2006, NTC had issued 51 licences to internet service providers (ISPs), and 25 licences to telecom firms, including TOT and CAT Telecom, to provide other telecom services, such as international direct dialling, calling card, network provider, and IIG.
 Under the new licences, TOT and CAT are responsible for promoting USO, which may involve investments equal to 4% of their annual revenue.
-In addition, they must pay 3% of their revenue as a licence fee, and B 12 per year per number as a numbering fee, along with a spectrum fee to be determined; however, TOT and CAT Telecom both claim that these do not reflect commercial reality.
-102 - 89.
+In addition, they must pay 3% of their revenue as a licence fee; for fixed-line, an annual numbering fee of B 12 per number; and for mobile, an annual numbering fee of B 12 per number for new operators' first allocations, and B 24 per number for further allocations, along with a spectrum fee to be determined; however, TOT and CAT Telecom both claim that these do not reflect commercial reality.
+However, TOT and CAT Telecom both claim that these - 89.
 Reportedly, a major impediment to the growth in the sector is the non-availability of 3G technologies and services.
-Because 3G is seen as having both communication and broadcast applications, it involves radio spectrum, and the Frequency Allocation Act requires a Joint-Committee panel (involving the National Broadcasting Commission and NTC)104, to allocate spectrum.
+Because 3G is seen as having both communication and broadcast applications, it involves radio spectrum, and the Frequency Allocation Act requires a Joint-Committee panel (involving the National Broadcasting Commission (NBC) and NTC)104, to allocate spectrum.
 The NTC is in the process of studying and developing the 3G policy. - 90.
 Interconnection and access charges are also a concern for certain mobile telephony operators.
 Those who have an agreement with CAT have to pay access charges (e.g. B 200 per subscriber per month) to TOT, while those who have agreements with TOT pay no access charges.
 Reportedly, this creates an uneven playing field.
 However, operators that have an agreement with TOT claim that the access charges have been built into their agreements.
 With regard to interconnection charges, the NTC Notification on Access and Interconnection B.E.
 2549 (2006) requires all operators with network to issue reference interconnection offers (RIOs) and reference access offers (RAOs), on which access and interconnection agreements are to be based.
-In May 2007, NTC issued a rule for interconnecting between different networks including the interconnection charge regime; this mechanism will allow the seamless integration of different operators' networks and introduce fairness among all mobile operators regardless of whom their concession agreement.
-Some operators have already arranged interconnection agreements. - 91.
-The Internet penetration level has risen sharply, to around 13.3 users per 100 people in 2005, on account of, inter alia, ongoing communication cost reductions; however, these are still high as
+In May 2006, NTC issued a rule for interconnecting between different networks including the interconnection charge regime; this interconnection and charging mechanism will allow the seamless integration of different operators' networks and introduce fairness among all mobile operators regardless of whom their concession agreement.
+Some operators have already arranged interconnection agreements.